Any Helium 10 review needs to answer the question: can this really help build an Amazon FBA business or not?

 At the time of this writing, Helium 10’s latest feature is a new product discovery tool called the Black Box.

-While I haven't used it much yet, it does have some pretty helpful advanced search features to help you research your ideas and see how well products are selling right now and which way they are trending.
+While I haven’t used it much yet, it does have some pretty helpful advanced search features.
+This can really help you research your ideas.
+And see how well products are selling right now and which way they are trending.